illusion of a grocery store

 β€” cel, probably like 2017 or something

-so there's a new ariana grande single and it's her first in over 3 years i think? i've listened to it a couple times now and it just sounds like ariana grande which is like idk whatever, can't wait to not listen to it when i don't go to zara. but girly pop when i went to check it out on my music player i saw THIS
+so there's a new ariana grande single and it's her first in over 3 years i think? i've listened to it a couple times now and it just sounds like ariana grande which is like idk whatever. but girly pop when i went to check it out on my music player i saw THIS

 qobuz screenshot